 Under CBET, programmes are designed in an effort to make them more relevant to workplace requirements.
 This normally begins with an analysis and identification of workplace competencies, which are then organized into a set of ‘competency standards’ for an occupation.
 Standards are firmly based on the needs of the job and not on assumptions.
 Competency-based educational reforms look to industry to take the lead in developing appropriate standards and to involve persons in the workplace as widely as possible in determining and endorsing competency standards.

 Under CBET, programs are designed in an effort to make them more relevant to workplace requirements.
 This normally begins with an analysis and identification of workplace competencies, which are then organized into a set of ‘competency standards’ for an occupation.
 Standards are firmly based on the needs of the job and not on assumptions.
 Competency-based educational reforms look to industry to take the lead in developing appropriate standards and to involve persons in the workplace as widely as possible in determining and endorsing competency standards.

 The performance criteria and the conditions under which achievement will be assessed are explicitly stated and made public in advance.
 Assessment of competency takes the learner’s knowledge and attitudes into account but requires actual performance of the competency as the primary source of evidence.
 The “acid test” is a process of collecting evidence and making judgement on whether competence has been achieved.

 Learners are provided with a record of the competencies already achieved and those still to be achieved.

-The knowledge and skills of learners are assessed as they enter a programme.
+The knowledge and skills of learners are assessed as they enter a program.
 Credits are applied for competencies already attained.
 Prior learning is recognized as contributing towards a competency.
-Mutual recognition of competencies across occupations is facilitated and transferable across programmes and institutions.
+Mutual recognition of competencies across occupations is facilitated and transferable across programs and institutions.